 The number of part-time and full-time employees a company has affects whether the employer is classified as a small employer (SE) or applicable large employer (ALE).
 SEs and ALEs have different obligations.
 If an employer has an average of at least 50 full-time employees or equivalents, then the employer is an ALE.

-An ALE must offer minimum essential coverage that is affordable and provides minimum value, or potentially make an employer shared responsibility payment to the IRS.
+An ALE must offer minimum essential benefits coverage that is affordable and provides minimum value, or potentially make an employer shared responsibility payment to the IRS.
 ALEs also must file certain informational returns with the IRS, such as Form 1095-C. SEs do not have the same responsibilities as ALEs.
 You can read more about what the ACA requires of small businesses here.

 Although full-time and part-time hour classifications can feel a little murky, some ALEs choose to stick by what the ACA defines as full-time workers to avoid penalties.
 Additionally, employers may use other definitions besides full-time and part-time for the purposes of other benefits.
 If you’re unsure as an employer how to define part-time and full-time, or need guidance on how to stay compliant with the ACA, it never hurts to reach out to employment counsel.